donglai-zhang/HEXpractice/readme.md

         - mMTiH
       - uniform: ... from uniform distribution
         ...
-    - UQ: prediciton of uncertainty qualified data
+    - UQ: prediciton of uncertainty quatified data

 DistrubutedHEX:
   Some key notes